-Throughout this paper the following notations will be used consistently: $D$ denotes a division ring with the center $F$ and $D^*$ is the multiplicative group of $D$.
-If $S$ is a nonempty subset of $D$, then we say that $S$ is {\em algebraic over $F$} if every element of $S$ is algebraic over $F$.
-We denote also by $F[S]$ and $F(S)$ the subring and the division subring of $D$ generated by $S$ over $F$, respectively.
+Throughout this paper the following notation will be used consistently: $D$ denotes a division ring with center $F$ and $D^*$ is the multiplicative group of $D$.
+If $S$ is a nonempty subset of $D$, then we denote by $F[S]$ and $F(S)$ the subring and the division subring of $D$ generated by $S$ over $F$, respectively.
 The symbol $D'$ is used to denote the derived group $[D^*, D^*]$.
-We say that a division ring $D$ is {\em centrally finite} if it is a finite dimensional vector space over $F$.
-An element $x\in D$ is said to be {\em radical} over a subring $K$ of $D$ if there exists some positive integer $n(x)$ depending on $x$ such that $x^{n(x)}\in K$.
+An element $x$ in $D$ is said to be {\em radical} over a subring $K$ of $D$ if there exists some positive integer $n(x)$ depending on $x$ such that $x^{n(x)}\in K$.
 A nonempty subset $S$ of $D$ is {\em radical} over $K$ if every element of $S$ is radical over $K$.
-We denote by $N_{D/F}$ and $RN_{D/F}$ the norm and the reduced norm respectively.
+We denote by $N_{D/F}$ and $RN_{D/F}$ the norm and the reduced norm, respectively.
 Finally, if $G$ is any group then we always use the symbol $Z(G)$ to denote the center of $G$.